LubinKerhuel/hugo/content/post/pitot-build/index.md

 numbered="true"
 >}}

 The sensor is sensitive to its own orientation.
-Moving the sensor up-side down create an offset of (100 LSB[^LSB]; to be checked).
+Flipping the sensor up-side down creates an negative offset of 12.5mV (100 LSB[^LSB] with the analog to digital circuit setting).

+MCP5398 and MP3V5004dp are both powered with 3.3V.
+A linear voltage regulator ([MCP 1700](http://ww1.microchip.com/downloads/en/DeviceDoc/20001826D.pdf)) filter-out the 5V sensor board input to 3.3V.
+The analog signal remains however sensitive to fluctuation on the 5v input.
+Particularly, periodic peak noise (150 LSB) is noticed wheh a 3DR telemetry module was powered from the same 5V power supply.

 ## Flight setup